 In the campground store we sell ice, firewood, hay, horse bedding, sodas, ice cream novelties, and commonly needed items such as batteries, toiletries, lighter fluid/charcoal, and snacks.
 We also have souvenir items such as coffee cups, hats, tee shirts & sweatshirts.

 The nearest restaurant is only 1 mile from Hayes Canyon Campground.
-The Shawnnee Restaurant and Lounge in Eddyville has delicious food.
-Their fish fry on Friday nights draws a crowd.
+Shotgun Eddy's in Eddyville is completely remodeled and under new ownership Spring 2020.
 They welcome trail riders with hitching rails and cold drinks.
-Karoke on many weekends.
-Closed on Mondays.

 The Shawnee Mart gas station and convenience store in Eddyville -- CLOSED AS OF SPRING 2019.